 What types of investment funds are eligible borrowers?
 Investment funds that are organized in the United States and managed by an investment manager that has its principal place of business located in the United States are eligible borrowers for purposes of the TALF.
-However, any investment fund which is not a U.S. company in accordance with the last sentence of the preceding FAQ is not an eligible borrower for purposes of the TALF.
+However, any investment fund which is not a U.S. company in accordance with the last sentence of the first FAQ in the "Borrower Eligibility" section is not an eligible borrower for purposes of the TALF.